ShimmyMySherbet/MusixClient/README.md

 Currently on Hiatus, will likely be a command-line tool similar to the current Musix.Console development tool.

 ### Official Plugins
-On Hold:
+Completed:
-* Musix Sync: A plugin to remotely sync your downloaded music to an Android device.
+* <a href="https://github.com/ShimmyMySherbet/MusixSync">Musix Sync</a>: A plugin to remotely sync your downloaded music to an Android device.

 This is the successor to my old 'YoutubeDownloder' project.